NaynaJahan/Covid-19-information/README.md

 # Covid-19-information
- Covid 19 information of Banfladesh using flutter and API
+ Covid 19 information of Bangladesh using flutter and API